SIGMA GAMMA TAU

 Profile of Professor Ammon S. Andes

-Sigma Gamma Tau, The National Honor Society in Aerospace
+Sigma Gamma Tau, the National Honor Society in Aerospace

-service to the society as its national executive secretary-treasurer from 1964 to
+to the society as its national executive secretary-treasurer from 1964 to

 1976.